vishwarajd/M1_Addressbook_Application/1_Requirements/Readme.md

  --
  > address book is a application how its works user can add and delete and modify records of address and information using application and its simple structure and very easy useble.

+ ## SWOT Analysis

+ **strengths :**
+- easly store address using this application
+- dynamic address book
+- save the time
+- fast interface

+**Weakness :**
+- simpale interface
+- low level requirement
+- limited user are use only

+**Opportunities :**
+- can you use and implement any time thi application

+**Theats :**
+- other similer application

 ## Details AdressBook